 Creative Financing: Pricing for Inclusivity

 This workshop already happened!
-For info on future versions & similar themes, sign up here to be notified
+For info on future versions & similar themes, sign up here to receive notification.

 How might we design our businesses and our services to support an economically just future?

 Learn about and explore options for sliding scale, scholarships, pay-what-you-wish and pay-it-forward models in your business.

 Businesses are microcosms that allow us to experiment with and practice better, more just worlds.
 As small economic engines, we have choices about how we price and make our products and services accessible.